-Partnerships are key to success at the Center for Food and Farming Systems Entrepreneurship.
-We partner with several organizations, business and farmers in Northwest Arkansas to create and deliver impactful programs.
+Partnerships are key to success at the Center for Akansas Farms and Food.
+We partner with several organizations, business and farmers in Arkansas to create and deliver impactful programs.
 Some of these partners are linked below.

 National Center for Appropriate Technology.
 NCAT is leader in sustainable agriculture, providing information to thousands of farmers across the country.
 Our local Fayetteville office has played a key role in developing our curriculum and teaching beginning farmers.